-IEP cheat sheet (3 points or 2%): For this assignment, the pre-service teacher will chose one student as their focus student that they will refer to throughout their field experience.
+IEP Cheat Sheet (3 points or 2%): For this assignment, the pre-service teacher will chose one student as their focus student that they will refer to throughout their field experience.
 The pre-service teacher will organize a summary of their focus student's IEP, focusing on goals, services, accommodations, and modifications.
 This is a common tool used by teachers in the field, sometime referred to as an "IEP at a glance.)

-IEP progress monitoring plan (3 points or 2%): This assignment requires the preservice teacher to develop a plan to monitor the focus learner's progress on his or her IEP goals to collect the data necessary to write an IEP progress report for the student.
+IEP Progress Monitoring Plan (3 points or 2%): This assignment requires the preservice teacher to develop a plan to monitor the focus learner's progress on his or her IEP goals to collect the data necessary to write an IEP progress report for the student.

-IEP progress report (3 points or 4%): The pre-service teacher will aggregate the data that they have collected on each of their focus learners IEP goals and write an IEP progress report for their focus learner using the ODE suggested template or a template provided by the field placement.
+IEP Progress Report (3 points or 4%): The pre-service teacher will aggregate the data that they have collected on each of their focus learners IEP goals and write an IEP progress report for their focus learner using the ODE suggested template or a template provided by the field placement.

-IEP document (3 points or 6%): The pre-service teacher will use write an IEP for their focus student using the data gathered from their IEP progress report, a record review of the student, and whatever other assessment they deem necessary.
+IEP Document (3 points or 6%): The pre-service teacher will write an IEP for their focus student using the data gathered from their IEP progress report, a record review of the student, and whatever other assessment they deem necessary.
 The IEP will be written using the standard template available on Blackboard.

-IEP meeting reflection (3 points or 2%): The preservice teacher will attend one IEP meeting with a special educator at their field placement.
+IEP Meeting Reflection (3 points or 2%): The preservice teacher will attend one IEP meeting with a special educator at their field placement.
 This meeting does not have to be with their mentor teacher or for a student in their field placement classroom, but that is encouraged.
 After the meeting, the preservice teacher will respond to reflection questions about their experience.

-Employment portfolio (3 points or 10%): Each pre-service teacher will create an employment portfolio that consists of a cover letter, resume, and sample artifacts.
+Employment Portfolio (3 points or 10%): Each pre-service teacher will create an employment portfolio that consists of a cover letter, resume, and sample artifacts.
 This assignment will be graded using the rubric available on Blackboard.

-edTPA (20%): Each pre-service teacher will submit a complete edTPA to Pearson.
-Preservice teachers who do not submit a complete edTPA will receive a 0.0 for this assignment.
+edTPA (20%): Each pre-service teacher will submit a complete edTPA to Pearson and Taskstream.
+Pre-service teachers who do not submit a complete edTPA will receive a 0.0 for this assignment.
 Pre-service teachers who do not meet CSU's cut score (36) will receive a 1.0 for this assignment.
 Pre-service teachers who meet CSU's cut score (36) but score below the national average for special education (43) will receive a 2.0.
 Pre-service teachers who meet or exceed the national average for special education (43) will receive a 3.0.

 Final CPAST Average (20%): Each pre-service teacher will participate in a triad conference with his or her cooperating teacher and university supervisor at the mid-term (around week 7) and again for a final (around week 15).
 For this conference, each person (including the pre-service teacher) will rate the pre-service teacher's performance on the CPAST rubric (available on Blackboard).
 For this assignment, the pre-service teacher's scores on all the rows for each assessor of the final CPAST will be averaged for a single grade between 0.0 and 3.0.
+A passing score of 1.78 is required.

 Final Special Education Addendum Average (20%): For the triad conferences each preservice, cooperating teacher, and university supervisor will also rate the pre-service teacher's performance on the Special Education Addendum rubric (available on Blackboard).
 For this assignment, the pre-service teacher's scores on all the rows for each assessor of the final CPAST will be averaged for a single grade between 0.0 and 3.0.
+A passing score of 1.78 is required.